alyciakb/jekyll-now/_posts/2018-09-13-VersionControl.md

 title: Version Control
 ---

-If you are anything like me, you have a nasty habit of having files open and being edited in multiple places.
+If you are anything like me, you have a nasty habit of opening and editing files in multiple places.
 If I'm doing this locally, I might have a "draft" version and a "final" version of a file.
 But then I find myself STILL editing BOTH versions of the document.
 Obviously the "final" version isn't so final.
 It makes for headaches later on as I look at the two versions and try to pick out the differences between the files to decide which version is better.

 <p style="text-align:center"><img src="https://media.giphy.com/media/BmmfETghGOPrW/giphy.gif"/></p>